savorocks/ffconvert/README.md

 # ffconvert

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to re-encode your mp3 files using Lame mp3 encoder.
+You can find more at: https://savo.rocks/posts/playing-new-music-on-old-car-stereo-with-clojure-and-babashka/

 ## Usage